-Published February 2012
+Published February 2016

-Detergents, which used to be the largest end use for industrial phosphates, have been affected by environmental pressure and have declined significantly.
+Detergents, which used to be the largest end use for industrial phosphates, have been affected by environmental pressure, and consumption has declined significantly.
 Producers are focusing on creating new markets in food and horticultural applications to counter the decrease in demand from the detergent industry.

 The following pie chart shows consumption of industrial phosphates by major region: